webis-de/acl22-identifying-the-human-values-behind-arguments/README.md

 [![license](https://img.shields.io/github/license/webis-de/acl22-identifying-the-human-values-behind-arguments)](https://github.com/webis-de/acl22-identifying-the-human-values-behind-arguments/blob/main/LICENSE)

 As a first approach on the automatic identification of human values behind arguments the scripts can be used to train different machine learning models based on a Multi-Level Value-Taxonomy and classify new arguments in regards of the human values they concern.

 The available machine learning models are currently Bert and two baseline models (SVM and 1-Baseline).

+The scripts are accompanying the paper "[Identifying the Human Values behind Arguments](https://webis.de/publications.html#kiesel_2022b)", published at ACL'22.

 ## Data Directory